Are trampolines dangerous? Finding The Safest Trampoline For Your Home | Safety Guide

 For me, assembly was a bit of a mixed bag.
 On the one hand, the process was relatively simple as there were no fiddly nuts and bolts.
 On the whole, the instructions were clear (which is both a bonus and a relief!), but I would recommend reading through them first before you start, just so that you know what to expect later down the line.

-One other point to mention is that I found that the extreme curvature of both the net and the poles meant that the foam slid off the poles all too easily.
-This is an easy thing to fix: simple spray some sort of grip or fixative onto the poles before sliding the foam on to ensure that they hold in place for years.
+One other point to mention is that I found that the extreme curvature of both the net and the poles meant that the foam slid off the poles a little too easily.
+This is an easy thing to fix: a simple spray of glue or fixative onto the poles before sliding the foam on should ensure that they hold in place for years.

 This might not be the easiest trampoline to put up, but it more than makes up for the hassle with its strength, durability, and quality.
 This is a fantastic value for money product which makes an ideal long-term investment.

 - Exceeds US ASTM standards and comes with a 10-year warranty.